ArjunDivecha/T2-Mega-Factor-Timing-V2/README.md

 ## Overview

-This framework implements a robust factor timing methodology for financial markets, allowing for the optimization of portfolio weights using shrinkage techniques, factor rotation, and comprehensive performance evaluation.
-It analyzes both Cross-Sectional (CS) and Time-Series (TS) factors to identify the most effective combinations for portfolio construction.
+The framework implements a robust factor timing methodology for financial markets, focusing on the top 5 performing portfolios with equal weighting (20% each).
+It includes factor rotation and comprehensive performance evaluation, analyzing both Cross-Sectional (CS) and Time-Series (TS) factors to identify the most effective combinations for portfolio construction.

 ## Key Features